Definition for exterritoriality (2 of 2)

 And nobody can deny that, if exterritoriality is not granted, all kinds of friction and even conflicts might arise.

-The second privilege of envoys in reference to their exterritoriality is their exemption from criminal and civil jurisdiction.
+The fourth privilege of envoys in reference to their exterritoriality is exemption from the police of the receiving States.